-Enrolled Nurse Sample Takers
+Enrolled Nurse Cervical Sample-takers

-Enrolled nurses who have completed an NZQA accredited course to practise cervical screening under the direction and delegation of a registered nurse or nurse practitioner who is an accredited cervical sample taker (Nursing Council of New Zealand 2011).
+Enrolled nurses who have completed an NZQA accredited course to conduct cervical screening practice cervical screening under the direction and delegation of a registered nurse or nurse practitioner who is an accredited cervical sample-taker (Nursing Council of New Zealand 2011).

 For cervical screening, this also includes under the direction or delegation of a medical practitioner.
-Direct supervision of enrolled nurses who have completed an NZQA cervical screening course is not required when they are taking cervical screening samples.11
+Direct supervision of enrolled nurses who have completed an NZQA cervical screening course is not required when they are taking cervical screening samples.16